react-component/select/README.md

 ## License

-rc-select is released under the MIT license.
+@rc-component/select is released under the MIT license.